syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/How-to.md

 ![OutlineCornerRadius img](How-to-images/OutlinedCornerRadius.jpg)

 >**NOTE**
-It is applicable for the outline border when setting the container type as outlined.
+It is applicable for the outline border when setting the container type to outlined.

 ## Reserve spaces for assistive labels

-The reserved spaces for assistive labels can be removed by setting the [ReserveSpaceForAssistiveLabels](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ReserveSpaceForAssistiveLabelsProperty.html) to false.
+The reserved spaces for assistive labels can be removed by setting the [ReserveSpaceForAssistiveLabels](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ReserveSpaceForAssistiveLabelsProperty.html) property to false.

 {% tabs %}